World Cup 2018 Predictions: Updated Final Picks Before Sunday's Knockout Play

 Hosts Russia are back in action on Sunday at the 2018 FIFA World Cup as they take on Spain at the Luzhniki Stadium in Moscow for a place in the quarter-finals.

-The winner of that game will play either Croatia or Denmark who also clash on Sunday at the Nizhny Novgorod Stadium.
+The winner of that game will play either Croatia or Denmark, who also clash on Sunday at the Nizhny Novgorod Stadium.

-Here's a look at Sunday's schedule, updated picks and a preview of the two games.

 Sundays's Schedule